spatie/laravel-settings/README.md

 }
 ```

-Now wherever you can inject something in your Laravel application (for example in the controller):
+Now wherever you can inject something in your Laravel application (for example in the controller) and get values from the settings:

 ```php
 public function currentTime(GlobalSettings $settings){